b-e-p/bep/README.md

 ###To update packages:

 ```
-# A single package
+# A single package:
 bep --language=python update pkg

-# Update all installed packages
+# Update all installed packages:
 bep update ALL

-# Update all packages for a specific language
+# Update all packages for a specific language:
 bep --language=python2.6 update ALL
 ```

 ###To remove packages:
 ```
-# Remove a single package
+# Remove a single package:
 bep --language=python remove pkg

 # Remove "turned off" packages -- either for a
-# specific language or all turned off packages
+# specific language or all turned off packages:
 bep [--language=python] remove turned_off

 ```

 ###To turn on or off packages:
 ```
-# Turn off a single package
+# Turn off a single package:
 bep --language=python turn_off pkg

-# Turn off all packages
+# Turn off all packages:
 bep [--language=python] turn_off ALL

-# Turn on a single package
+# Turn on a single package:
 bep --language=python turn_on pkg
 ```

 ###To list installed packages and whether each is turned on or off:
 ```
-# List installed packages
+# List installed packages:
 bep [--language=python] list
 ```